CriBP/Windows_10-11-cleanup_script/README.md

 		╚██████╗███████╗███████╗██║  ██║██║ ╚████║
 		╚═════╝╚══════╝╚══════╝╚═╝  ╚═╝╚═╝  ╚═══╝

 Cleaning up Windows 10 and 11 could be a long process with many detailed steps, we're trying to cover most of them automatically.
+If you prefer an interactive method, please check Chris Titus https://github.com/ChrisTitusTech/winutil and O&O ShutUp10++ https://www.oo-software.com/en/shutup10
 Please read entirely before proceding!

 Because the script is deleting tracking services, some Antivirus software may block the process, if that is the case, antivirus may be manualy stopped and restarted after the cleanup.

 This is a long script and it can take (from my tests) anywhere between 10-30 minutes depending on the computer speed.